Paris Travel 2019. Last update: February 2019

 Explore Paris Underground

 Looking for quirky, fun things to do in Paris?
 In Paris, there is the City of Light above ground, with its beloved Eiffel Tower or Louvre Museum.
 This is the city that the world sees and loves.
 But there is also an underground Paris at least 130 kilometers of abandoned tunnels and secret places running below its streets.
-Check out our Paris Underground post for some cool and quirky explorations in Paris.
+Check out our Guide to Underground Paris for some cool and quirky explorations in Paris.

 A night of fun, champagne and French can-can in a Parisian Cabaret

 Cabaret Shows are a popular tourist attraction in Paris at night.
 Because, YES! bars and nightclubs exist everywhere in the world but where else than in Paris can you find such a choice of quality cabarets?
 A Cabaret in Paris is traditionally served with champagne and dinner into an all-evening extravaganza but of course, you can also go only for the show.
 Click here to find the best Parisian Cabaret.

 DO LIKE LOCALS: Don’t miss Viator’s special offer cabaret show + dinner for Le Paradis Latin, locals’ favorite cabaret in Paris!